Raleigh's Premier Dog Training Company

 The third and final phase of training a dog is the maintenance phase.
 During this phase, you will likely be using your dog training collar or other dog training aid very little as your dog is capable of ignoring distraction.
 The catch however is that they are still capable of distraction (they are not robots).
 A smart trainer recognizes this and is ready to maintain their rules, commands and boundaries at anytime.
 It is not uncommon to have a dog who sense the lack of maintenance and begins to revert back in their behavior.
 The benefit of having done your dog training properly to begin with is that regression is easily minimized and dealt with by simply jumping back into training for a short time to remind the dog of the expectations.

 At Sit Means Sit Dog Training – Raleigh, we are committed to helping you achieve your training goals.
 Whether you have a new puppy needing our puppy training classes or an older dog with behavioral issues, our expert dog trainers will work with you to develop a customized dog training program that suits your needs.
-Contact us today to schedule your free dog training consultation and see why we are the best choice for dog training in Murfreesboro and the surrounding areas.
+Contact us today to schedule your free dog training consultation and see why we are the best choice for dog training.

 Can't Find Your Question?